Spanish colonization of the Americas: Civil administrative districts, provinces

 During the early era and under the Habsburgs, the crown established a regional layer of colonial jurisdiction in the institution of Corregimiento, which was between the Audiencia and town councils.
 Corregimiento expanded "royal authority from the urban centers into the countryside and over the indigenous population."
 As with many colonial institutions, corregimiento had its roots in Castile when the Catholic Monarchs centralize power over municipalities.
 In the Indies, corregimiento initially functioned to bring control over Spanish settlers who exploited the indigenous populations held in encomienda, in order to protect the shrinking indigenous populations and prevent the formation of an aristocracy of conquerors and powerful settlers.
 The royal official in charge of a district was the Corregidor, who was appointed by the viceroy, usually for a five-year term.
 Corregidores collected the tribute from indigenous communities and regulated forced indigenous labor.
 Alcaldías mayores were larger districts with a royal appointee, the Alcalde mayor.

-As the indigenous populations declined, the need for corregimiento decreased and then suppressed, with the alcaldía mayor remaining an institution until it was replaced in the eighteenth-century Bourbon Reforms by royal officials, Intendants.
+As the indigenous populations declined, the need for corregimiento decreased and then suppressed, with the alcaldía mayor remaining an institution until it was replaced in the 18th-century Bourbon Reforms by royal officials, Intendants.
 The salary of officials during the Habsburg era were paltry, but the corregidor or alcalde mayor in densely populated areas of indigenous settlement with a valuable product could use his office for personal enrichment.
 As with many other royal posts, these positions were sold, starting in 1677.
 The Bourbon-era intendants were appointed and relatively well paid.